News

 Nathan Ellis BBL Form Fuels CSK Playing XI IPL 2026 Spot Hopes

-More recently, Ellis has delivered one such standout performance in BBL 15, claiming 3/30 overall, including 2/15 in the last two overs, which helped the Hurricanes to restrict the Renegades to 162/9.
-CSK would hope for such performances as they look to rebuild.
+More recently, Ellis has delivered one such standout performance in BBL 15, claiming 3/30 overall, including 2/15 in the last two overs, which helped the Hurricanes restrict the Renegades to 162/9.
+The Super Kings would hope for such performances as they look to rebuild.

 Ashwin’s Predicted CSK XI Locks Nathan Ellis In